savantcare/savantcare.github.io/components/health/medication.md

 ### 4. Clicking on 'I'
-It will show provider information for the medication. e.g.
+It will show created-by information for the medication. e.g.

 ![Reorder medication concent pdf](../../assets/img/medication/meds-info.png)